How Do I Know if My AC is Broken?

-Nope, you cannot install your ownair conditioner replacement, no matter how good of a DIY homeowner you may be.
-The electrical components have high risk level and if not done correctly, you could damage the unit or even the wiring in the house.
+Nope, you cannot install your own air conditioner replacement, no matter how good a DIY homeowner you may be.
+The electrical components have a high-risk level, and if not done correctly, you could damage the unit or even the wiring in the house.
 An expert HVAC technician will have the experience and knowledge to ensure the air conditioner replacement you get is the right size for your home.

-A popular question is “Can you replace air conditioner but not furnace?”
-This is a popular question, especially for a homeowner that was not expecting their air conditioner to quit.
-It is necessary to replace both components of your air conditioner at the same time, the indoor unit, and the outdoor unit.
+The famous question is, “Can you replace the air conditioner but not the furnace?”
+Homeowners who are not expecting their air conditioner to quit regularly ask about the furnace.
+It is necessary to replace your air conditioner components simultaneously, the indoor unit and the outdoor unit.
 However, you can get away with replacing only the air conditioner if budget constraints are an issue.
 If the furnace is 15 years old, if possible, we recommend replacing both.

 Need air conditioner replacement in Cumming, GA?
 Choose the experts at Kennon Heating & Air Conditioning.
 Call us at 678-203-4784 today.